Posted on: 08 September, 2020

 (Want to learn more about TMJD?
 Read our blog: 9 Things You Should Know About TMJ Pain)

-If you're thinking about getting a custom mouthguard for yourself or a child, find out if your local dental clinic offers this service and make an appointment.
-Your dentist can explain how the process works, how much a mouthguard costs and answer any other questions you have.
+If you're thinking about getting a custom mouthguard for yourself or a child, your dentist can explain how the process works, how much a mouthguard costs and answer any other questions you have.
 Most sports mouthguards are made of a thermoplastic copolyester material that is safe to use and chemical and UV-resistant.

-If you decide to go ahead, your dentist will take impressions of your teeth that will be used to design your unique mouthguard.
+If you decide to go ahead, your dentist will take digital impressions of your teeth using an intraoral scanner that will be used to design your custom mouthguard.
 You may also be able to customise the colour for your sports team.

 After your mouthguard has been manufactured, your dentist will book a return appointment where they can check that it fits and give you advice about how to use and it and care for it properly.